vmware-archive/pcf-pipelines/install-pcf/openstack/README.md

 ![Concourse Pipeline](embed.png)

-This pipeline uses Terraform to create all the infrastructure required to run a 3 AZ PCF deployment on GCP per the Customer[0] [reference architecture](http://docs.pivotal.io/pivotalcf/1-10/refarch/openstack/openstack_ref_arch.html).
+This pipeline uses Terraform to create all the infrastructure required to run a 3 AZ PCF deployment on Openstack per the Customer[0] [reference architecture](http://docs.pivotal.io/pivotalcf/1-10/refarch/openstack/openstack_ref_arch.html).

 ## Usage